manuleo/AssignmentKG_DLAB/README.md

 - `matplotlib` (tested on version *3.1.3*)

 ### Note about the plots
-We used a LaTeX backend for our plots so that they have a "LaTeX style" and we can use its syntax for axes labeling, titles and anything else.
+We used a LaTeX backend for our plots so that they have a "LaTeX style" and we can use its syntax for axes labeling, titles, and anything else.
 If you want to reproduce the plots (using the `-plots` flag, see *Usage instruction* below), you will need to have LaTeX installed locally on your machine.
 The installation really depends on your OS, so we recommend to go to [LaTeX official website](https://www.latex-project.org/get/) for more information.
-For Linux users, we recommend to use `apt-get` to install.
+For Linux users, we recommend using `apt-get` to install.
 We installed the full version on our machines (Note that this version is around 6GB big):

     sudo apt-get install texlive-full
-You can try smaller version if you don't have enough space, but after that you may get some missing LaTeX packets, so Google for them is the best choice.
+You can try a smaller version if you don't have enough space, but after that, you may get some missing LaTeX packets, so Google for them is the best choice.
 #### What you can do instead
 We provide a notebook `Analysis.ipynb` with disclosed output with all the plots we produce in the report and in the `main.py`.
 If you don't want to install LaTeX you can go over this notebook to see how the plots have been generated (*Note*: that might be some small differences in how these plots are done, especially regarding the figure size).
 This notebook provide also the same aggregated metrics you can obtain by running the script.